ofekharari/OSM_MDP/README.md

 We took the modeling presented in the article and used the tools we created to solve the problem - to find an optimal strategy.

+## packages
+***
+* [MDP] : classes which belong to genric MDP problem like State and Action. also included the MDP calculator.
+* [MDPinterfaces] :  interfaces which belong to genric MDP problem like State set, probability table and reward table.
+* [MyMDPimp] : implemention of the first MDP called Treasures and crocodiles.
+The world is NxN board and every cell is a state.
+The actions are regular directions
+* [MyMDPmaze] :
+* [MyMDPmonopoly] :
+* [OSM] :